kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 - Task 2: Create a workspace
 - Task 3: Create a Lakehouse and upload files
 - Task 4: Create a Notebook
-- Task 5: Load data into a dataframe
+- Task 5: Load data into a data frame
 - Task 6: Train a Machine Learning model
 - Task 7: Use MLflow to search and view your experiments
 - Task 8: Explore your experiments